Get Rally Ready - Restore Nature Now Creative Workshop

 God's House Tower, Town Quay Road, Southampton, SO14 2NY

-We will be joined by Chris Packham and Megan McCubbin, Hampshire & Isle of Wight Wildlife Trust’s Vice President and President.
-Chris and Megan are helping to lead the Restore Nature Now initiative and will be coming along on to this creative workshop to help us get ready to rally!
+Hampshire & Isle of Wight Wildlife Trust, together with local environmental groups and artists, held a creative banner workshop on Saturday 15th June 2024 We were joined by Chris Packham and Megan McCubbin, Hampshire & Isle of Wight Wildlife Trust’s Vice President and President.
+Chris and Megan helped to lead the Restore Nature Now initiative and joined the creative workshop.

-The workshop will be taking place across two spaces in God’s House Tower; the Crawford Room and the Cafe Extension.
+The workshop took place across two spaces in God’s House Tower; the Crawford Room and the Cafe Extension.
 Please note that the Crawford Room does not have step free access.
 The cafe extension has step free access from Town Quay Road.
 If you’d like to familiarise yourself with the space before your visit you can take a virtual tour of the building by visiting our website HERE

 God’s House Tower is a project conceived and managed by ‘a space’ arts – a visual arts charity in Southampton which exists to provide opportunities for emerging artists to make new work and develop their careers, along with supporting audiences to engage and learn from high quality artistic experiences.